 The town seems to have accommodated and absorbed these Newcomers very well but they have also added much to the town.
-They have founded almost 200 expat clubs, charities and associations, they have become an integral part of the Holy Week parade www.loscostaleros.com and with its world-famous Torry Army is supported principally by foreign residents!
+They have founded almost 200 expat clubs, charities and associations and they have become an integral part of the Holy Week parade www.loscostaleros.com.
 Sadly, along with the positive side to expat life, there have been some negatives.
 None more so than the town’s reputation for crime.
 The Costa Blanca Neighbourhood Watch is the first officially recognised citizens’ scheme in the whole of Spain and has worked closely with the police to combat this social curse.
 Thankfully, crime is most definitely on the decrease, gauged on whichever figure one reads.

 To cater for these residents and would-be residents, Torrevieja boasts no less than two excellent sites and forums.
 If you want to know anything about Torrevieja you should find all the information and more on: www.torrevieja.co.uk and www.torrevieja.com .

 There are literally dozens and dozens of clubs and associations and a very active social scene with many bars putting on quality music.
 In the town centre there are the new Municipal Theatre and Cultural Centres with many events every day.
 The town boasts one of the very first Foreign Residents’ Office in Spain.
-This office is situated by the Town Hall and is specifically to deal with foreign residents’ queries re National Identity numbers, residence requirements, health matters and a thousand and one matters which are best dealt with in your native tongue and using familiar terminology!
+This office is specifically to deal with foreign residents’ queries re National Identity numbers, residence requirements, health matters and a thousand and one matters which are best dealt with in your native tongue and using familiar terminology!

-The local papers now all have online editions and you can keep up with all the news with www.coastrider.net (Coast Rider), www.costablanca-news.com (Costa Blanca News) and (Round Town News) in English.
+The local papers now all have online editions and you can keep up with all the news with www.costablanca-news.com (Costa Blanca News) and Round Town News in English.
 There are www.vikingposten.no and www.spaniaposten.com in Norwegian and www.costablancanachrichten.com in German.
-Weekblad Hallo is in Dutch.

 Further details of local media: www.thisisspain.info/help-advice/the-media

 Torrevieja is rightly proud of its past and has five museums that are all definitely worth visiting.
-There is the Semana Santa (Holy Week) museum, , the new Natural History Museum, the Ricardo Lafuente Aguado museum ( Torrevieja’s most prolific writer of Habaneras songs) and also the excellent
+There is the nativity museum, the Sea and Salt museum, the new Natural History Museum, the Ricardo Lafuente Aguado museum ( Torrevieja’s most prolific writer of Habaneras songs) and also the excellent Semana Santa (Holy Week) museum

 Torrevieja Red Cross